Paragraphs, Full Sentences, and Tone … Oh My!

 Becoming Better, too

-The chapter starts by reviewing the neuroscience and other research showing older workers outperform their youngers in many skills critical to teamwork and customer relations that he labels “social smarts” — empathy, patience, experience, overall emotional intelligence.
+The chapter starts by reviewing the neuroscience and other research showing older workers outperform their youngers in many skills critical to teamwork and customer relations, skills he labels “social smarts” — empathy, patience, experience, overall emotional intelligence.

-If you’re skeptical and don’t want to wait for your copy of the book to arrive, I’ve covered the same ground with links to the research in my Elderships blog post in the section “Busting Some Myths about Older Workers.”
+If you’re skeptical and don’t want to wait for your copy of the book to arrive, I’ve covered the same ground with links to the science in my Elderships blog post in the section “Busting Some Myths about Older Workers.”
+[More recently, I posted about my own experience on my 74th birthday, with quotes from Paul McCartney and others who’ve experienced “growing elder” that should inspire (or reassure) you that it’s not the desolate landscape too often feared when we’re younger.]

 Honoré then offers Jones, who works from home for an insurance agency across the country, as an example: